evac/MachineProgrammer/README.md

 Will need a Linux OS to work right out of the box.
 Works for both 32-bit and 64-bit.

+The following are installations on a 64-bit Linux.
+If you're on 32-bit, replace gcc-multilib with gcc if you don't already have it (it's usually in Linux already by default).
 ```
 apt-get install nasm
 apt-get install gcc-multilib